Moiat Showcases Make It In The Emirates Initiative And Technology Transformation At Abu Dhabi Sustainability Week 2025

-(MENAFN- Dubai PR Network) Abu Dhabi-UAE.
-13 January 2025 – The Ministry of industry and Advanced technology (MoIAT) is participating in the Abu Dhabi Sustainability Week (ADSW) 2025, which commenced on Sunday under the patronage of His Highness sheikh Mohamed bin Zayed Al Nahyan, President of the UAE.
+(MENAFN- Mid-East Info) The Ministry of industry and Advanced technology (MoIAT) is participating in the Abu Dhabi Sustainability Week (ADSW) 2025, which commenced on Sunday under the patronage of His Highness sheikh Mohamed bin Zayed Al Nahyan, President of the UAE.

-Held under the theme“The Nexus of Next: Supercharging Sustainable Progress”, the Ministry's participation will focus on highlighting the Make it in the Emirates initiative, emphasizing its pivotal role in promoting sustainability within the industrial sector.
-In addition, MoIAT is

 MoIAT's involvement in ADSW aligns with the National Strategy for Industry and Advanced Technology, Operation 300bn.
 Through strategic initiatives such as the National In-Country Value (ICV) Program, the Technology Transformation Program (TTP), and the Industrial Technology Transformation Index (ITTI), the ministry aims to bolster industrial growth, enhance competitiveness, and ensure sustainability, particularly in essential sectors.